 I don't have a stand mixer, what can I use?

-You can mix the dough with a high-powered hand mixer or by hand with a spoon.
-Just note that the dough is thick, and you’ll have to keep mixing and scraping down the sides until all the ingredients are well incorporated.
+You can mix the dough for these gluten free dinner rolls with a high-powered hand mixer or by hand with a spoon.
+Just note that the dough is thick, and you'll have to keep mixing and scraping down the sides until all the ingredients are well incorporated.